-In 2014, a deduction of up to \$3,050 per year per beneficiary is allowed for contributions to an Edvest or Tomorrow's Scholar college savings account.
+In 2016, a deduction of up to \$3,100 per year per beneficiary is allowed for contributions to an Edvest or Tomorrow's Scholar college savings account.
 To prevent double-counting of the deduction, no deduction is allowed for any costs paid out using distributions from such a college savings or prepaid tuition plan.
 In particular, taxpayers cannot claim a deduction for tuition financed by a distribution from a college savings account when the contribution to that account was previously deducted.

-In addition, any interest earnings on contributions to an EdVest plan may be deducted, to the extent these earnings are included in federal adjusted gross income and provided that the distributions from the plan are used for qualified educational purposes.
-Distributions from these plans are also exempt from federal tax.
+In addition, any interest earnings on contributions to a plan may be deducted, to the extent these earnings are included in federal adjusted gross income and provided that the distributions from the plan are used for qualified educational purposes.
+Distributions from these plans are also exempt from federal tax (see Qualified Tuition Programs under Exclusions from Federal Gross Income).